Des-Tpt/NovelSpheres/README.md

 NovelSphere is a small project of mine aimed at building a story-sharing website.
-There's no profound reason behind it; I'm doing this project to improve my coding skills and programming mindset while increasing my proficiency with Next.js and TypeScript.
+There's no profound reason behind it.
+I'm doing this project to improve my coding skills and programming mindset while increasing my proficiency with Next.js and TypeScript.

 ![image](https://github.com/user-attachments/assets/db04c9e1-fb33-4e0c-b10e-d64421c07705)